 Tier One

 Tier One is considered the primary level of intervention at (name of district here) and always takes place in the general education classroom.
 Tier 1 involves appropriate instruction in reading delivered to all students in the general education class which is delivered by qualified personnel.
-The following matrix provides details on the nature of Tier One at (name of district here) in terms of core program, interventionist, frequency,, duration, and location by grade level.
+The following matrix provides details on the nature of Tier One at (name of district here) in terms of core program, interventionist, frequency, duration, and location by grade level.